UniVideo: Unified Understanding, Generation, and Editing for Videos: Training Dataset Construction

 \subsection{Stylization}

-Following UNIC~\citep{ye2025unic}, Text-to-Video (T2V) models can generate stylized videos with superior quality and stronger fidelity to a given reference style image.
-So instead of stylizing an existing real video, we first generate a high-quality stylized video using a T2V model.
-We then transform this stylized video into a realistic counterpart using a video ControlNet model.
+Following UNIC~\citep{ye2025unic}, Text-to-Video (T2V) models are capable of generating stylized videos with high visual quality and strong fidelity to a given reference style image.
+Instead of directly stylizing an existing real video, we leverage this capability to first produce a high-quality stylized video using a T2V model.
+We then convert this stylized video into a realistic counterpart using a stylized-to-real ControlNet Video DiT model.

+The input to the ControlNet is a \emph{gray tile signal}.
+Specifically, we downsample the video spatially by a factor of 8 and then upsample it by the same factor to remove high-frequency details, producing a low-fidelity tile image.
+We further discard the color information by converting this tile image into grayscale.
+This results in a structural guidance signal that preserves spatial layout while suppressing style and texture.

+Similar to StyleMaster~\citep{ye2025stylemaster}, the ControlNet is built on a 1B-parameter DiT architecture similar to Wan2.1~\citep{wan2025wan}, which combines cross-attention for text conditioning with self-attention over visual tokens.
+We construct the ControlNet by copying an interleaved half of the Transformer blocks from the original DiT.
+While the original DiT processes noisy video tokens alongside text tokens, the ControlNet blocks operate on the gray tile signal together with the text tokens.
+The output of each ControlNet block is injected back into the DiT through additive residual connections.

+We train the stylized-to-real ControlNet using 10K video pairs in which both the input and target videos are real.
+During training, the model therefore learns a real-to-real reconstruction task.
+Since the control signal (the gray tile) preserves only coarse spatial structure while discarding color, details, and style, the model learns to generate realistic content guided only by spatial layout.
+At inference time, the model can effectively perform stylized-to-real mapping because the stylized input video is also converted into a gray-tile signal, which contains only spatial layout information and thus matches the training distribution.